Gabapentinoid: Pharmacodynamics

 The endogenous α-amino acids L-leucine and L-isoleucine, which resemble the gabapentinoids in chemical structure (see figure) are ligands of the α_{2}δ VDCC subunit with similar affinity as gabapentin and pregabalin (e.g., IC_{50} = 71 nM for L-isoleucine), and are present in human cerebrospinal fluid at micromolar concentrations (e.g., 12.9 μM for L-leucine, 4.8 μM for L-isoleucine).
 It has been hypothesized that they may be endogenous ligands of the subunit and that they may competitively antagonize the effects of gabapentinoids in brain tissues.
 In accordance, while gabapentin and pregabalin have nanomolar binding affinities for the α_{2}δ subunit, their potencies in vivo are in the low micromolar range, and competition for binding by endogenous L-amino acids is likely responsible for this discrepancy.

 In one study, the affinity (K_{i}) values of gabapentinoids for the α_{2}δ subunit expressed in rat brain were found to be 0.05 μM for gabapentin, 23 μM for (R)-phenibut, 39 μM for (S)-phenibut, and 156 μM for baclofen.
-Their affinities (K_{i}) for the GABA_{B} receptor were >1 mM for gabapentin, 92 μM for (R)-phenibut, >1 mM for (S)-phenibut.
-Baclofen does not have relevant actions at α_{2}δ receptors and so it is not regarded as a gabapentinoid.
+Their affinities (K_{i}) for the GABA_{B} receptor were >1 mM for gabapentin, 92 μM for (R)-phenibut, >1 mM for (S)-phenibut, 6 μM for Baclofen.

 Pregabalin has demonstrated significantly greater potency (about 2.5-fold) than gabapentin in clinical studies and mirogabalin is even more potent in vivo.